| Clinical data | |

 | (verify) | |

-Lophophine, also known as2C-MMDA-1 or as3-methoxy-4,5-methylenedioxyphenethylamine (MMDPEA orMMDPEA-1), is a putativepsychedelic andentactogendrug of themethylenedioxyphenethylamine family.[1][2]
+Lophophine, also known as2C-MMDA-1,5-methoxy-MDPEA, or3-methoxy-4,5-methylenedioxyphenethylamine (MMDPEA orMMDPEA-1), is apsychedelicdrug of themethylenedioxyphenethylamine family.[1][2][3]
 It is theα-demethylatedhomologue ofMMDA, and is also closely related tomescaline (3,4,5-trimethoxyphenethylamine) andMDPEA.[1][2]
+Lophophine has been encountered as a noveldesigner drug.[3]

 Alexander Shulgin reported in his publications that lophophine is active in thedose range of 150 to 250 mgorally.[1][2][3]
 He states that at these doses, lophophine has some similarity to mescaline in action, in producing a peaceful elevation ofmood,euphoria, and mild enhancement ofvisualperception, but without the generation ofclosed-eyemental imagery.[1][2]
 Shulgin also notes that, in contrast to mescaline, lophophine causes nonausea.[1][2]
 He estimated that it was about twice thepotency of mescaline.[1][2]